eatmykind/eatmykind/README.md

 someone gave me the idea oke.
+SCROLL FOR FEET PHONK